gdiazderadaa/vc-schema.org/README.md

 ### Schema.org Meta Tag

-1. Open a page for edition
+1. Open a page for edition:
 ![Edit page with VC](https://github.com/gdiazderadaa/vc-schema.org/blob/master/img/page-edit.PNG "Edit page with VC")

 2. Click on the **+** symbol as you would do to create a new element.
 The Visual Composer Add Element popup is shown:
 ![Add new content to page](https://github.com/gdiazderadaa/vc-schema.org/blob/master/img/add-new-content.PNG "Add new content to page")

 3. Search for **Schema.org Meta Tag** element (it has the VC icon) and click on it.
 The properties window is displayed:
 ![vc-chema.org Meta Tag properties](https://github.com/gdiazderadaa/vc-schema.org/blob/master/img/meta-tag.PNG "vc-chema.org Meta Tag properties")

 4. Fill in the **itemprop** and **content** attributes and click **Save changes**.